What Is Receivership And What Does It Mean For My Company?January 25, 2021

 What does the receiver do?

 In a nutshell, the receiver’s job is to act in the interest of the creditor who appointed them to recoup the debt the creditor is owed.
+Read our blog for more details about what an official receiver does.

 The receiver will assess the business and its prospects to determine whether to: